"Totally captivating immersive theatre"

 for audiences with complex learning needs

 A classroom performance featuring character clowning, harmony singing, intensive interaction, suspense, and surprise.
 MESS is about turning an ordinary daily routine into an extraordinary adventure.
 MESS has been created in collaboration with Oaklands School, Edinburgh.
-MESS is touring schools across Scotland from September 2019 with support from Creative Scotland and EIS.
+MESS is touring schools across Scotland from September 2019 to April 2020 with support from Creative Scotland and EIS.

 Music composed by John Kielty